Privacy Policy

 Where your data lives

 All journal entries are stored on your device.
 If you have iCloud enabled, entries are also synced to your private iCloud account so they appear across your Apple devices.
 This sync is handled entirely by Apple — your data passes through Apple’s iCloud infrastructure, not ours.
-We do not operate a server and we do not have access to your journal.
+We do not store your journal on our servers.
+The only time journal data leaves your device (beyond iCloud sync) is when you use the AI-powered suggestion feature described below.

 If you delete the app, your local data is removed.
 Data in iCloud can be deleted from Settings → [your name] → iCloud → Manage Account Storage → Opus.